This article provides an opportunity for you to reflect on your leadership.

 Key Emotion – Grief

 If we do not have strong healthy Sovereign energy we may inflate our Lover side and try to lead from this place.
-This is especially likely if we carry the lover wound – a belief that we are not lovable, or that we do not love right.
-We may try to be intimate with those we lead and get our connection needs met from them.
+This is especially likely if we carry the Lover wound – a belief that we are not lovable, or that we do not love right.
+We may try to be intimate with those we lead and try to get our connection needs met from them.
 Examples of this might be a boss having affair with an employee, a teacher having a relationship with a student or a Parent sexually abusing a child.
 We may try to be ‘friends with everyone’ or to be liked by everyone.
 We may not be able to set boundaries or to be the adult.
 We may suffer from a lack of critical thinking.
 We may not be able to access the gravitas that is required for the role.

 This isn’t because there is anything ‘wrong’ or ‘inappropriate’ about our Lover side, it is simply that this is not the side of ourselves that healthy leadership naturally comes from.
 We may certainly use some of our lover skills – of dreaming, creativity and an ability to connect deeply – in parts of our leadership, but this isn’t the appropriate place to be coming from the majority of the time.
 It works better to get our Lover needs met elsewhere in our life and this in turn will help us to feel more complete and whole and will enable us to lead from a more joyful place.